 Language Agnostic

 The framework is designed to work with multiple languages.
-The server will always get the same kind of request, no matter what language the client uses.
+The server will always receive the same kind of request, regardless of the client’s language.
 This also applies to the client, thus enforcing consistency in API communication.

 Better Streaming